PDX - AUS

 • Which airlines offer Wi-Fi service onboard planes from Portland to Austin?

-Alaska Airlines, Hawaiian Airlines, and American Airlines offer inflight Wi-Fi service on the Portland to Austin flight route.
+Alaska Airlines, Hawaiian Airlines, American Airlines, and Delta offer inflight Wi-Fi service on the Portland to Austin flight route.

 • Which aircraft models fly most regularly from Portland to Austin?